 Between the need to entertain a different crowd every night and all the time to kill in between tour stops, it makes sense that these all-time great country stars developed quite the arsenal of jokes.
 In these five cases, a legendary performer used his talents as a vocalist and guitarist to develop a comedic routine that pokes fun at other country singers.

 This is more than your drinking buddy singing "On the Road Again" out of their nose or belting out the familiar opening line of "Folsom Prison Blues" in a gravely drawl.
 These five examples find famous singers fully committing to more than a one-liner, learning not just the voice but the songs and, in some cases, the mannerisms that helped make others into household names.

-Boxcar Willie as Waylon, Willie and Numerous Other Country Singers
+Boxcar Willie as Waylon Jennings, Willie Nelson and Numerous Other Country Legends

 As one of the all-time great vocalists in country music history, Boxcar Willie kept alive the songs and spirit of fellow railroad devotee Jimmie Rodgers.
 He also celebrated the humor of Grandpa Jones.
 Here, he goes all in with his impersonations of famous outlaws, complete with wardrobe changes.

 Country boys turned international celebrities Glen Campbell and Elvis Presley blended musical talent and down-home charm to suit that era of television's image of a superstar.
 In this clip, Campbell teases his fellow Southern-born showman's mid-'70s image and outfits.

 Merle Haggard as Marty Robbins, Hank Snow, Johnny Cash and Buck Owens